 Watch Disk Use, CPU, and Load Average via Command Line

 Here’s a nice trick if you need to continuously observe your Macs system usage, including disk usage, CPU, and load average.
+The great thing about this iostat trick is that it updates constantly, allowing for realtime monitoring of system performance, which can be extremely helpful for performance testing and tracking down various processes or activities that are resource heavy.

 The secret is attaching this w1 flag to the iostat command you’ll get a constant stream of updated load information: